wp-plugins/easy-member-pro/readme.txt

 == Description ==

-An Extension to Easy Member Pro, Extends EasyMemberPro login functionality to Wordpress.
+An Extension to Easy Member Pro.
+Wp-EasyMemberPro is a wordpress plugin that allows you to protect your posts, ensuring that only your logged in members, with the proper membership level, can view them.

 == Installation ==